DevExpress/devextreme-documentation/concepts/05 UI Components/Chart/58 Title and Subtitle.md

 ---

-For information about all options of the title and subtitle, visit the [title](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/title.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/title/') section of the API reference.
+For information about all properties of the title and subtitle, visit the [title](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/title.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/title/') section of the API reference.

 #####See Also#####
 - [Chart Demos](https://js.devexpress.com/Demos/WidgetsGallery/Demo/Charts/LocalDataSource)